 Unlike many other competitors, we tend to build our coverage on an insured's policy one coverage at a time.
-We don't slap a lot of unneeded coverage onto a policy (that you end up paying for), but rather analyze the risks that expose your business and provide the protection necessary for your organization.
-We think this is a more professional approach that allows for a more custom tailored product in which we charge you just for the coverage that you need.
+We don't slap a lot of unneeded coverage onto a policy (that the customer ends up paying for), but rather analyze the risks that expose their business and provide the protection necessary for their organization.
+We think this is a more professional approach that